 - Design Model: description of the following items as appropriate

-- Database: see, for example, Database System Concepts by Silberschatz, et al.
+- Database (reference: Database System Concepts by Silberschatz, et al.)

 - Entity relationship diagram (ERD)

 - All fields (columns)

 - Field format and length: e.g., char(10), integer(8), etc.

 - Primary Keys, Foreign Keys, etc.

 - Description of theme, etc.